Top Financial Assistance Options for Private Schools

 Ashlyn’s school tuition

-As a single mother, Velvet wanted to provide the best possible education for her daughter Ashlyn—but was worried about the cost of private high school.
-Ashlyn helped research different options and was accepted into a local private high school that was willing to work with the family on tuition payments.
+Velvet wanted to provide the best possible education for her daughter Ashlyn, but was worried about the cost of private high school.
+Ashlyn helped research different options and was accepted into a local private high school that was willing to work with the family on tuition payment plans.
 With extra help from her fundraiser, Velvet raised over $2,000 to cover the remaining tuition balance.

 Find financial assistance for private school costs today

 Sending your child to a private school doesn’t have to mean that your family goes into debt.
-There are many resources available to help pay for tuition, and online fundraising is a quick way to raise the money you need.
+There are many resources available to help cover tuition costs, and online fundraising is a quick and effective way to raise the necessary funds.
+With GoFundMe, our Customer Care team is here to support you every step of the way.
+Start your fundraiser for private school tuition today. is a quick way to raise the money you need.
 With GoFundMe, our Customer Care team is here to support you every step of the way.
 Start your fundraiser for private school tuition today.